Renewal Program Payment Options

 The E-Bill User’s Guide provides detailed instructions on how to use the system.

 Beginning on Dec.
 11, 2013, and through Dec.
-26, 2013, if a firm has sufficient funds available in its Flex-Funding Account to cover the total renewal fees due, then FINRA will automatically transfer funds from a firm's Flex-Funding Account to its Renewal Account.
+26, 2013, if a firm had sufficient funds available in its Flex-Funding Account to cover the total renewal fees due, then FINRA automatically transferred funds from a firm's Flex-Funding Account to its Renewal Account.
 Please Note: If your firm does not want funds automatically transferred then ensure FINRA receives payment in your firm's Renewal Account using E-Bill or by wire transfer.
 Separately, if your firm needs to transfer funds between affiliated firms, you should submit a Web CRD/IARD Funds Transfer Request form.
 This automatic Flex-Funding Account-to-Renewal Account transfer process will also be applied daily beginning Jan.
 13, 2014, until any outstanding renewal assessment is satisfied.

 Make sure you copy the appropriate address exactly as it appears below.
 If you exclude any of the information, it may delay the receipt of your payment.